junxit/us-congress-code/title-42/chapter-6a/sec-291c.md

 ### Amendments

 1970—Subsec. (a).
 Pub.
 L. 91–296 struck out from cl.
 (1) provisions requiring that States give special consideration for projects for hospitals serving rural areas but inserted provisions making such preference optional with each State and added cls.
 (4) to (7).
 1964—Subsec. (a)(4).
 Pub.
 L. 88–581 struck out cl.
 (4) relating to hospital facilities which “will include new or expanded facilities for nurse training”.

+### Statutory Notes and Related Subsidiaries

+### Change of Name

+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Effective Date of 1970 Amendment